joshrobertson8/JRappteam25/README.md

 - `DELETE /api/travel-records/:id` → delete a record by ID.

 **Q: What do request and response formats look like?**
-A: For example, creating a record with weather enrichment:
+A: For example, creating a record with weather:

 `POST /api/travel-records?weather=true`